-In this post, I’ll show you my simple DIY grow light stand that I set up so I can start my vegetable seeds indoors.
-It’s super easy to put together and set up and it allows you a lot of control over the tiny seedlings which in return results in strong, healthy, and productive plants.
-The investment in money and time is totally worth it and this unit will serve you for many years.
+This simple DIY grow light stand for indoor seed starting is very easy to put together.
+It allows you a lot of control over the tiny seedlings which in return results in strong, healthy, and productive plants.
+This unit will serve you for many years.

-2015 was the first year I grew a garden for the market.
-I had my beds set up, the soil worked, my seed order was on its way, my tools and equipment were ready…
+The first year that I planted a large garden for the market, I had my beds set up, the soil worked, my seed order was on its way, my tools and equipment were ready…

 But I remember feeling like I was lacking, or in other words, not as on top of things, when it came to planting.

 Yes, I had a garden plan but I knew that it wouldn’t be enough.
 I’d invested a lot of money and time and I needed to make sure that I would have the best harvest that year.